mottati/Docker-compose-Nginx-Reverse-Proxy/README.md

 <title>Welcome to Server B!</title>
 ```

-We would like to create an equivilant openshift template to deploy containers in this sort of configuration.
+We would like to create an equivalent openshift template to deploy containers in this sort of configuration.
 We are currently using Nginx as our reverseproxy, we would also consider either traefik or Apache HTTPD for this role.

 In our real deployment, containers in the server-a server-b role, would include Grafana, InfluxDB, and a few others that can be routed to with an HTTP reverse proxy.